UMN-LATIS/elevator/README.md

 Run `./runJob.sh <fileObjectId>`

 By default, you won't have job queue processing running for other tasks.
-That's mostly fine, but you may want search indexingin running.
+That's mostly fine, but you may want search indexing running.
 Run `./docker-php index.php beltdrive updateIndexes`